 Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606), the revenue recognition framework supercedes the revenue recognition requirement in Topic 605, Revenue Recognition, and most industry-specific guidance throughout the Accounting Standards Codification (ASC).
 This industry guidance is formed in subtopic 958-605; Not-for-Profit Entities-Revenue Recognition.
-Some of this guidance remains in force, mainly portions relevant to contributions, however, with certain limitations all revenue generated through exchange transactions "contracts with customers" will be subject to (ASC 606-10-05-3).
+Some of this guidance remains in force, mainly portions relevant to contributions, however, with certain limitations all revenue generated through exchange transactions "contracts with customers" will be subject to this standard.